 The damage can be reversed by minerals to some extent.
 The enamel can self-repair by a process known as remineralization in which, a tooth is enriched with minerals from the saliva and external sources to prevent decay.
 The continuous flow of saliva maintains the pH and also aids in flushing debris.
 Calcium and phosphate generally strengthen the teeth.
 Fluoride on the other hand helps to repair the weakened enamel at an early stage.
 However, there is only so much that can be done.
 The enamel and subsequent layers are destroyed when there are repeated attacks and professional help is needed to restore the form and function.

 Sugar attracts bad bacteria and reduces the pH of your mouth.
 Dental plaque is the predisposing factor to gum disease.
 The initial stage, during which the gum appears red and inflamed is known as ‘gingivitis.
 Gingivitis progresses to ‘periodontitis’, a condition in which the surrounding bone is lost.
 If left untreated this can lead to tooth mobility and loss.
 On a separate note, the diabetic population is always at a high risk of developing gum disease.

 3) Schedule frequent dental checkups

 Remember “Dentistry is not expensive, Neglect is “

-Meet your dentist at least once in 6 months.
+Meet your best dentist in Dubai at least once in 6 months.
 Tooth cavities are best treated at an early stage.
 Radiographic examinations are sometimes needed for diagnosis and treatment planning.
 Get professional teeth cleaning done to remove the attached plaque and calculus.
 Therapeutic agents which contain fluoride (such as a fluoride gel/varnish) may be professionally applied to facilitate remineralization.
 Pit and fissure sealant application is an excellent preventive measure that provides a physical barrier and keeps the bacteria away from their nutrient sources.